desarrollogj/java-api-example/README.md

 Build the image

-`docker build FULL_PATH_TO_PROJECT_DOCKERFILE -t IMAGE_NAME --build-arg ARTIFACT=exampleapi --build-arg VERSION=0.0.1-SNAPSHOT --build-arg ENVIRONMENT=develop`
+`docker build . -t IMAGE_NAME --build-arg ARTIFACT=exampleapi --build-arg VERSION=0.0.1-SNAPSHOT --build-arg ENVIRONMENT=develop`

 You can change the environment values according the project, the version you want to deploy, and the project environment.

-- IMAGE_NAME: The project name (Ex: mc_template_ms)
+- IMAGE_NAME: The project name (Ex: exampleapi)
 - ARTIFACT and VERSION: Created jar artifact name and artifact version
 - ENVIRONMENT: The environment to execute (affects configurations)
-- PORT: Application port.
-Ask the DevOps for available ports.
-Each service has it's own port
+- PORT: Application port

 Run the image: